 Expect mistakes: You can’t possibly adopt a new lifestyle such as the Paleo Diet without a few bumps in the road.
 There will be days when your cravings take over and before you know it, you’ve polished off a bacon cheeseburger with french fries.
 If this happens, don’t beat up yourself over it – get back on the wagon and make your next meal Paleo-friendly.

-Starting a new diet can be tough but if you’re somewhat prepared, you’re way ahead of the game.
+Starting a new diet (Nutrisystem vs Weight Watchers Which Is Best?) can be tough but if you’re somewhat prepared, you’re way ahead of the game.
 Staying motivated can sometimes be a challenge but even after a few days of eating the Paleo way, your cravings will start disappearing and it will become second nature.